1

 The first day is perfect for kicking off your cycling tour.
 The Loire Cycle Route is exceptionally well-marked, completely flat, and boasts excellent path conditions, showcasing its charm from the very beginning.
 Along the way to Blois, you’ll enjoy stunning river views, elegant villas, and charming small castles.
 In Blois, highlights include the château, the magnificent cathedral, the beautifully restored old town, and the iconic stone bridge spanning the Loire.

-Hotel (example): Ibis Styles Centre Gare
+Hotel (example): Ibis Styles Centre Gare Blois

 Today, you’ll be treated to fascinating views of the golden-hued sandbanks of the Loire and the region’s distinctive cliff dwellings.
 Halfway through your journey, you’ll encounter the most regal of all Loire castles: Château d’Amboise.
 This majestic residence once hosted five kings and a Roman emperor.
 It also draws attention as the final home of a 16th-century genius—Leonardo da Vinci—whose manor here is open to visitors.
 From there, you’ll continue cycling along the banks of the Loire to reach Tours.

-Hotel (example): Hampton by Hilton
+Hotel (example): Hotel Hampton by Hilton Tours

 With Villandry Castle and its beautiful gardens, an impressive highlight awaits you after the first few kilometres of cycling, before you pass the next castle, Lengeais, on the banks of the Loire.
 Once used solely for military purposes, its watchtower offers a spectacular view of the river.
 Passing through charming villages and along quiet country roads, you’ll reach your destination for the day: Chinon, with its impressive hilltop fortress.